-This is a new position charged with coordinating and strengthening SAR’s messaging about the SAR global network, its noteworthy achievements, current activities, publications, and related relevant issues.
-Specifically, the position will focus on research and drafting reports and communications campaigns highlighting SAR’s work protecting scholars and promoting academic freedom.
-This includes writing summary reports of incidents of attacks on higher education worldwide and drafting content for inclusion in SAR’s annual Free to Think report, white-papers, country reports, and advocacy campaigns.
-The officer will play a key research and communications role within the organization, coordinating with senior and junior staff in all areas of SAR’s work.
-The position requires excellent research, writing, tech/social media and organizational skills, attention to detail, and judgment.
+This position will focus on conducting research, drafting, and verifying reports of attacks on the higher education sector, publishing these reports through SAR’s Academic Freedom Monitoring Project, and developing communications campaigns to raise awareness about these attacks.
+The officer will play a key role within the organization, working with senior and junior staff in all areas of SAR’s work.
+The position requires excellent research, writing, IT/social media and organizational skills, attention to detail, and judgment.
 It is ideal for a proactive individual who takes initiative.
 The position requires timely and professional communication, including with partners, SAR and NYU staff, media, and the public.

 KEY RESPONSIBILITIES & DUTIES

-70% – Research and reporting on attacks on scholars/academic freedom: SAR researches, documents, analyzes and reports on attacks on higher education and “softer” academic freedom-related incidents through SAR’s Academic Freedom Monitoring Project and Promoting Higher Education Values Project, respectively.
+70% – Research and reporting on attacks on scholars/academic freedom: SAR researches, documents, analyzes, and reports on attacks on higher education through SAR’s Academic Freedom Monitoring Project.
 The advocacy and communications officer will:

-- Implement an enhanced research system using “smart-search” technology to increase the volume and efficiency of SAR monitoring, including
+- Manage an enhanced research system using “smart-search” technology to increase the volume and efficiency of SAR monitoring, including:

 - working with SAR’s technology vendor(s) to develop successful search algorithms to flag potential qualifying incidents of attacks on higher education worldwide;